alexKleider/debk/README.md

 and permissions appropriately.
 You will need to use root privileges to create and change ownership if you use the default.

+A final requirement is to add your project directory to the PYTHONPATH environment variable.
+The following code fragment illustrates how this can be done and can be added to the end of your ~/.profile file. myPyDir='Py' PYTHONPATH="${PYTHONPATH:+$PYTHONPATH:}${HOME}/$myPyDir" myPyDir='some/other/project' PYTHONPATH="${PYTHONPATH:+$PYTHONPATH:}${HOME}/$myPyDir" myPyDir='debk' export PYTHONPATH="${PYTHONPATH:+$PYTHONPATH:}${HOME}/$myPyDir" Only the last two lines are needed but the rest is provided to illustrate how you could set it up so several projects would be included in your PYTHONPATH.
+This assumes that you've chosen your home directory into which to clone the _debk_ project.

+Usage:

 The following is no longer implemented:
 _prompt>_ **./src/python3 debk.py -h**